shprink/conferences/2016/angular2-router-vs-ui-router/slides/data.md

     </div>
      <aside class="notes">
         <ul>
-            <li>Using "params" with UI-router you could pass an entire object to another state.
-For instance here we are trying to pass the user object to the user page so you will not have to fetch it server side.</li>
+            <li>Using "params" property in a state definition we could pass an entire object to another state.
+For instance here we are in a user list page.</li>
+            <li>We want when we click on a specific user to pass the user object to the user page</li>
+            <li>Why?
+So we do not have to fetch it server side.</li>
             <li>What about on Angular2?
 Well it does not exist!</li>
         </ul>
     </aside>